Cape Cod Canal Transportation Study - 2019

 Grounding McGrath: Determining the Future of the Route 28 Corridor – 2013

 This conceptual planning study examined and evaluated the feasibility, benefits, impacts, and costs of removing the McCarthy Overpass viaduct on Route 28 in Somerville and replacing it with an at-grade roadway network and intersections.
 In coordination with a study Working Group - a plan of short, medium and long-term improvement alternatives was recommended.
-Please visit the project website for more information on this ongoing effort.

 Ethanol Safety Study – 2013

 As required by state law MassDOT completed an analysis of the potential safety impacts of ethanol transport by rail through the cities of Boston, Cambridge, Chelsea, Everett, Revere, and Somerville.
 The Ethanol Safety Study was carried out in response to a proposal by the terminal operator Global Petroleum to have ethanol delivered by rail to its facility on the Revere - East Boston line on the East Boston Branch.